 So if epoxy is so great, why would I use anything else?

 Unfortunately, epoxy resin can’t do everything.
 Relatively speaking, it can cure soft.
 You may have noticed that when you cast epoxy, you can sometimes dent your fingernail in the finished casting if you try hard enough.
 Polyester and polyurethane resins both cure very hard.
 When fully cured, they can have the hardness and clearness of glass.
 In fact, both can be polished to a high gloss with a polishing wheel and the appropriate compound.
 Many epoxies cannot withstand the heat produced by a polishing wheel and will turn cloudy on the surface.

 I know what you’re thinking, “Oh my gosh, this is exactly what I need!
 I hate having to do all that extra stuff to epoxy to get it glossy!”
 Sit down, I have a few downsides to share with you.
 First polyester and some polyurethanes may require that you wear a respirator mask with them.
 In my opinion, this formula will literally take your breath away the smell is so bad.
 I would NEVER cast this in my house or a space that I needed to occupy in the next 12 hours.
-When I do resin polyester in my studio, I save it for the last thing in the day.
+When I craft with polyester in my studio, I save it for the last thing in the day.
 I cast, then leave for the day or I will even cast it outside, weather permitting.

 Polyesters do have an advantage over epoxy in that is it generally cheaper and is great for casting deep molds.
 However, polyester resin has a short pot time (generally 8 to 10 minutes) and the surface exposed to air during the curing will remain tacky.
 You can either sand this side down or coat with resin gloss sealer spray once cured.
 If you think you might want to cast polyester resin, here are five things you should know about using polyester resin.